bloodbee/website/content/pages/home.md

 **I will use this space to test my ideas, show you my work, speak about what I like and don't like.
 Sometimes it could be awesome or just stupid.
 But hey, that's my space.**

-*From scratch or frameworks, from backend or frontend, in the cloud or not, versioned or not, as I'm trying to become a full-stack web developer, I can be anywhere or just somewhere.*
+<blockquote>From scratch or frameworks, from backend or frontend, in the cloud or not, versioned or not, as I'm trying to become a full-stack web developer, I can be anywhere or just somewhere.</blockquote>

 Feel free to [contact me](/contact) for more information about my projects.